DOI10.47051/GNYK5247

 Spanish common name: Serpiente loro del Chocó.

 Recognition: ♂♂ 167 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=105.1 cm. ♀♀ 133.7 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=82.6 cm..1,2 The Chocoan Parrot Snake (Leptophis bocourti) can be identified from other green diurnal snakes in the Ecuadorian Chocó region by having keeled dorsal scales arranged in 15 rows at mid-body, a unique color pattern, and no loreal scale.2 The dorsum is bright green with black speckling and the head scales are narrowly edged with black.2,3 In juveniles, there is a bright yellow ventrolateral stripe on the anterior third of the body.1 This species is usually confused with L. depressirostris and L. occidentalis, but both of these lack black speckling on the dorsum and the former has a loreal scale.2,3
+Snout–vent length=82.6 cm..1,2 Leptophis bocourti can be identified from other green diurnal snakes in the Ecuadorian Chocó region by having keeled dorsal scales arranged in 15 rows at mid-body, no loreal scale, and a green coloration.2 The dorsum is bright green with black speckling and black-lined head scales (Fig. 1).2,3 In juveniles, there is a bright yellow ventrolateral stripe on the anterior third of the body.1 This species is usually confused with L. depressirostris and L. occidentalis, but both of these lack black speckling on the dorsum and the former has a loreal scale.2,3

 Figure showing variation among individuals of Leptophis bocourti

-Natural history: Leptophis bocourti is an uncommon snake in Ecuador and is less frequently encountered than the co-occurring L. depressirostris.1 The species occurs in old-growth rainforest as well as in logged forests, pastures with scattered trees, gallery forests, plantations, and peri-urban areas.1 Individuals of this species are most often seen active at ground level or on low vegetation during the day, either basking or actively foraging.1 At night, they roost on understory vegetation up to 4.3 m above the ground.1 Chocoan Parrot-Snakes are active hunters having an opistoglyphous dentition, meaning they have enlarged teeth towards the rear of the maxilla and are mildly venomous.1 Therefore, they ingest prey quickly to avoid them from escaping.
+Natural history: Leptophis bocourti is an uncommon snake in Ecuador and is less frequently encountered than the co-occurring L. depressirostris.1 The species occurs in old-growth rainforest as well as in logged forests, pastures with scattered trees, gallery forests, plantations, and peri-urban areas.1 Chocoan Parrot-Snakes are most often seen active at ground level or on low vegetation during the day, either basking or actively foraging.1 At night, they roost on understory vegetation up to 4.3 m above the ground.1 Parrot snakes are active hunters having an opisthoglyphous dentition, meaning they have enlarged teeth towards the rear of the maxilla and are mildly venomous.1 Therefore, they ingest prey quickly to avoid them from escaping.
 The diet of L. bocourti includes frogs (B. boans1 and B. pellucens4) and lizards (Polychrus gutturosus).5 A juvenile of this species was consumed by a Leptodeira ornata in Ecuador.1 The main defense mechanism of Chocoan Parrot-Snakes is to flee quickly, although they can also inflate the neck and open the mouth aggressively to appear bigger and intimidating; if this does not work, they can also strike.1

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Distribution: Leptophis bocourti is native to an estimated area of 27,442 km2 on the Chocoan lowlands of northwestern Ecuador and southwestern Colombia.
-The species has been reported at elevations between 0 and 905 m (Fig. 2).
+Distribution: Leptophis bocourti is native to an area of approximately 27,442 km2 on the Chocoan lowlands of northwestern Ecuador (Fig. 2) and southwestern Colombia.

 Distribution of Leptophis bocourti in Ecuador